 Located in the Bommes sector of Sauternes, this estate was known as the “field of Rabeaud” in the seventeenth century due to the fact that one of the early owners was the Rabeaud family.
 The first part of the estates comes from a modernization of the Rabeaud family name, changing it to what we know of today as Rabaud.

-Today the Dejean family currently own and manage Chateau Rabaud Promis.
-Chateau Rabaud Promis had fallen into a dilapidated state by 1972, when Philippe Dejean started working at the property.
+The Dejean family-owned and managed Chateau Rabaud Promis, bringing it into the modern era.
+Chateau Rabaud Promis had fallen into a dilapidated state by 1972 when Philippe Dejean started working at the property.
 The wine did not see any new oak during the aging process.
 Instead, it was aged in concrete vats.

 Chateau Rabaud Promis Vineyards, Terroir, Grapes, Winemaking